 A large number of products are produced using the glass pressing process.
 Among others TV panels, tableware (dishes, asher, drinking glasses, etc.) or preform for future are blow molding applications (press and blow process).
 The market constantly demands thinner container walls, lighter objects and better textures making glass production far more complex than the apparent commonality of the produced goods.

-NOGRID software has been used successfully for the improvement of the glass pressing process for many years.
+The CFD simulation software by NOGRID has been used successfully for the improvement of the glass pressing process for many years.
 The combination of free surface deformation under the combined effect of the motion of different solid devices (molds, plunger(s), etc.), gravity, the cooling process (mainly due to the heat exchange with the mold and the plunger), the mechanical and thermal detection of the contact between the deforming glass and the moving and still molds despite the thin slit remaining between all these parts, create a better understanding of the subtleties of the glass pressing process.
 This better understanding quickly leads to tremendous savings in manufacturing costs and time while ensuring a final product of high quality.

 Figure 1: Velocity (left) and temperature (right) distribution during pressing a glass cup